 Having ministered for over four decades, he experienced a resurgence in support, especially among younger audiences, in the latter stages of his singing career.

 Joseph Niles was inducted into the International Gospel Music Hall of Fame in Detroit, Michigan, in 2004.
 He passed away in 2015.

 Sister Magrita Marshall affectionately called Barbados’ ‘Queen of Gospel’ started in gospel music in 1959.
 From that time on, she could always be found singing, whether in the church; in the Fairchild Street Bus Terminal in Bridgetown, which she frequented; or during the many open-air church services she attended with her now-deceased husband, Frederick Marshall.

-After the group dissolved in the late 1970s, Sister Marshall started her own band, Sister Marshall and the Victory Voices.
-They travel extensively throughout the Caribbean, the United States, Canada, among other countries.
+After the group disbanded in the late 1970s, Sister Marshall started her own band, Sister Marshall and the Victory Voices.
+They travel extensively throughout the Caribbean, the United States, Canada, and other countries.

-She is a firm believer in following in God’s footsteps and doing what she feels is right.
-“Whatever God calls you to do you must do, so I will continue to sing, as long as I can and as long as God wants me to.”
+She firmly believes in following God’s path and doing what she feels is right.
+“Whatever God calls you to do, you must do, so I will continue to sing as long as I can and as long as God wants me to.”